EuroLeague awards: EuroLeague Play-in MVP

-EuroLeague Regular Season and Top 16 MVP
+EuroLeague Top 16 Stage MVP

-EuroLeague Regular Season MVP

-The EuroLeague Regular Season MVP award was the MVP award for the regular season stage of the season.
+The EuroLeague Top 16 Stage MVP award was the MVP award for the Top 16 stage of the season.
 The award was based on the PIR stat, instead of a voting process.
-It began in the 2000–01 season and it was discontinued after the 2003–04 season.
-It was phased out as an award, when the EuroLeague created the EuroLeague MVP of the Month and EuroLeague Full Season awards in place of it, beginning in the 2004–05 season.
+It began in the 2001–02 season, and it was discontinued after the 2003–04 season.
+It was phased out as an award, when the EuroLeague created the EuroLeague MVP of the Month and EuroLeague MVP awards in place of it, beginning in the 2004–05 season.